awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/tagging.md

 **To add a tag to a stream**

-1. Open the Kinesis Streams console\.
+1. Open the Kinesis Data Streams console\.
 In the navigation bar, expand the region selector and select a region\.

 1. On the **Stream List** page, select a stream\.